Five Amazing Spots to Visit in the Lake District Which Are Better After Dark

 19 October 2017

-However, there’s a whole different side to the Lakes once the sun goes down, with much of the scenery looking far more dramatic in the moonlight.
+However, there’s a whole different side to the Lakes once the sun goes down.
+The scenery looks far more dramatic in the moonlight.

-The former home of one of the Lakes’ most famous sons, William Wordsworth, Allan Bank is one of the best places in the region to stargaze, with low light pollution and the stunning Lake District fells providing the perfect backdrop.
+The former home of one of the Lakes’ most famous sons, William Wordsworth, Allan Bank is one of the best places in the region to stargaze.
+A place with low light pollution and the stunning Lake District fells providing the perfect backdrop.

-Allan Bank has been awarded ‘Dark Sky Status’, meaning that it’s removed from significant light pollution and offers great sightlines of the sky at night.
-This means you can get some of the best views in the county on a clear night, including the Orion constellation.
+Allan Bank has been awarded ‘Dark Sky Status’.
+This means that it’s removed from significant light pollution and offers great sightlines of the sky at night.
+This means you can get some of the best views in the county on a clear night.
+Including the Orion constellation.